lasersonlab/phip-stat/README.md

 al.](https://dx.doi.org/10.1038/nbt.1856).
 This repo contains code for processing raw PhIP-seq data into analysis-ready enrichment scores.

-The overall flow of the pipeline is to split `.fastq` data into pieces and align it against the associated phage library.
-The alignments are converted to counts, which are then converted to scores based on a Generalized Poisson regression model.

-The tools are implemented in Python and can dispatch jobs to an HPC job scheduler such as LSF or Grid Engine.
+The overall flow of the pipeline is for each sample

+1. quantify the number of reads observed for each possible peptide in the phage library (using kallisto), and
+2. convert those values to p-values by fitting to a Gamma-Poisson distribution

+An entire NextSeq run with 500M reads can be processed in <30 min on a 4-core laptop.

 Please submit [issues](https://github.com/lasersonlab/phip-stat/issues) to report any problems.
 This code implements the statistical model as described